spectrocloud/librarium/content/docs/06-integrations/00-prometheus-operator.md

 6. Alertmanager pod will recover from the crash in the next reconciliation.

-## Configure scrape metrics for controller-manager, kube-schedule, and etcd
+## Configure Metrics

-Due to security reasons, controller-manager, kube-schedule, and etcd runs in the localhost leading Prometheus to fail scrape metrics.
-Therefore, these targets are marked as down on Prometheus.
+Due to security reasons, controller-manager, kube-schedule, and etcd runs in the localhost leading Prometheus to fail when attempting to scrape metrics.
+Therefore, these targets are marked as down in Prometheus.
 Change the following in the Kubernetes pack layer in the cluster profile to scrape metrics for these services.

 ```yaml
     kubeadmconfig: